A Multigraph Characterization of Permutiple Strings: A Multigraph Condition for Permutiple Strings

 All numerically distinct, 5-digit examples obtained from Eulerian circuits on $\Delta_2 \uplus \Delta_3,$ beginning and ending with the zero state, are included in Table \ref{2_4_union_1}.

 As mentioned earlier, as well as in \cite{holt_5}, the multiset context allows for cycles to appear more than once.
 We take the multiset union

-as an example, which gives us several six-digit permutiples.
-We first examine its corresponding multi-image union, $\Delta_3 \uplus \Delta_3,$ shown in Figure \ref{2_4_mi_union_2}.
+as an example which gives us several six-digit permutiples.
+We first examine its corresponding multi-image union $\Delta_3 \uplus \Delta_3$ shown in Figure \ref{2_4_mi_union_2}.

-Again, we see that the multi-image union, $\Delta_2 \uplus \Delta_3,$ is a strongly-connected, Eulerian multigraph which contains the zero state.
+Again, we see that the multi-image union $\Delta_3 \uplus \Delta_3$ is $L$-Eulerian.
 The numerically distinct permutiple strings and permutiple examples formed from Eulerian circuits beginning and ending with the zero state are displayed in Table \ref{2_4_union_2}.

 As already mentioned, since all of the cycle multi-images have equal indegree and outdegree at each vertex, any multigraph union of them will also share this property.
-Thus, any strongly-connected multigraph union containing the zero state will yield permutiple strings.
 It follows that all nontrivial $(2,4)$-permutiple strings can be formed from multigraph unions of cycle multi-images which contain at least one copy of $\Delta_3,$ $\Delta_4,$ or $\Delta_5.$ \end{example}

 \begin{example} We now continue with Example \ref{example_4}.
 The cycles of the $(3,4)$-mother graph and their corresponding cycle multi-images are seen in Table \ref{3_4_mi}.